L'Asino: Rift between the founders

+Cessation and revival

+Publication was interrupted from 1918 to 1921, due to technical and economic difficulties, such as lack of paper.
+Podrecca broke all ties with his socialist past, moving closer to Benito Mussolini and becoming a correspondent for Il Popolo d'Italia.
+During the war he had shifted to more extreme nationalist positions that led him to interrupt his collaboration with L'Asino and, after the end of the conflict, to be among the first adherents of Fascism.
+In the November 1919 Italian general election, Podrecca was among the candidates on the list presented by the Fascists in Milan, which was headed by Mussolini and included, among others, Filippo Tommaso Marinetti and Arturo Toscanini.

+Galantara, on the other hand, had returned to his initial socialist principles and resumed the magazine in December 1921.
+The new series of the weekly, which was printed in Milan at the Avanti! printing house, began with a public act of penitence and a ruthless self-criticism that saved nothing of the choices made over the last twenty years, from 'democratic deceptions' to 'patriotic lies' to 'anticlerical pornography', promising a revitalising return to the rebellious spirit of the origins.

+Demise

+The publication opposed Mussolini's Fascist dictatorship and was forced to suspend publication in the spring of 1925 due to a new law restricting press freedom and after a long series of threats, harassment and interventions of fascist gangs in the newsroom.
 For the cover of the final issue of L'Asino, Galantara made a caricature of Mussolini, entitled Lui (Him) that would become a role model of foreign designers worldwide.
 Mussolini appeared with a huge bald head and surmounted by a crown on which is written "trouble to anyone who touches me", a huge mouth and two big eyes wide and crossed by a light of madness.

-After the closure of L'Asino, Galantara continued to create cartoons for the antifascist satirical newspaper Il Becco Giallo, but in December 1926 he was arrested and sentenced to five years of confinement.
-In 1927, the sentence was commuted to probation, but he remained barred from any journalistic activity.
+After the closure of L'Asino, Galantara continued to create cartoons for the antifascist satirical newspaper Il Becco Giallo, but on 24 December 1926 he was arrested and taken to Rome's Regina Coeli prison and sentenced to five years of confinement.
+In early 1927, the sentence was commuted to probation, but he remained barred from any journalistic activity.